htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     configuration macro first appeared in version 8.4.11.
 To restore the previous behavior, set this value to ``False``.)

+``SIGN_S3_URLS`` :index:`SIGN_S3_URLS`
+    A boolean value that, when ``True``, tells HTCondor to convert ``s3://`` URLs into pre-signed ``https://`` URLs.
+This allows execute nodes to download from or upload to secure S3 buckets without access to the user's API tokens, which remain on the submit node at all times.
+This value defaults to TRUE but can be disabled if the administrator has already provided an ``s3://`` plug-in.
+This value must be set on both the submit node and on the execute node.

 Daemon Logging Configuration File Entries
 -----------------------------------------